theaicompany007/vani/README.md

 **Optional but recommended:**
 - RAG_API_KEY (for Knowledge Base and enhanced AI Target Finder)
 - GEMINI_API_KEY (for Notebook LM integration in AI Target Finder)
+- AI_PROVIDER_PRIORITY (default: "gemini,openai" - controls which AI provider to use first for target analysis)

 ### 3. Setup Database